paulmwash/Assembly-system-calls/README.md

 # NASM instructions
 nasm -f elf64 dwarf -g -F file.asm -o file.o to assemble ld file -o file -o to link it
+# Executing the program
+./file

+#Debugging
+Use gdb : gdb ./file

 # Updating....
 I will update in the future